University of South Carolina Upstate: Student life

+Greek life

+There are several fraternities and sororities on campus.

 Athletics

-University of South Carolina Upstate sponsors 13 collegiate teams known as the Spartans.
+University of South Carolina Upstate sponsors 15 collegiate teams known as the Spartans.
+From 1971 to 2004, they were known as the Rifles.
 The athletic department colors are green, white, and black.
 The teams compete in the Big South Conference and Division I of the NCAA.

-These sports are men's and women's basketball, men's and women's soccer, men's and women's tennis, men's and women's golf, baseball, softball, track and field, cross country, and women's volleyball.
+These sports are men's and women's basketball, men's and women's soccer, men's and women's golf, baseball, softball, track and field, cross country, and women's volleyball.